-We also compared the sum of the estimated fair values of the reporting units to the Company's fair value as implied by the market value of the Company's equity and debt securities.
+We also compared the sum of the estimated fair values of the reporting units to the Company's fair value as implied by the market value of the Company's equity securities.
 This comparison indicated that, in total, our assumptions and estimates were reasonable.
 However, future declines in the overall market value of the Company's equity securities may indicate that the fair value of one or more reporting units has declined below its carrying value.

-Our reporting units' fair values exceeded their carrying amounts ranging from approximately 9% to more than 400%.
-Due to the negative impact of reductions in pharmacy funding in the United Kingdom, the fair value of our Boots reporting unit, within our Retail Pharmacy International division, was impacted and is in excess of its carrying value by approximately 9%.
-The goodwill of the Boots reporting unit is not currently impaired and we will continue to monitor the U.K. industry trends and the impact it may have on the business.
-See note 7, goodwill and other intangible assets, to the Consolidated Financial Statements for additional information.
+The fair values of the Company's reporting units exceeded their carrying amounts ranging from approximately 11% to approximately 312%.
+The fair value of our Boots reporting unit, within our Retail Pharmacy International division, is in excess of its carrying value by approximately 11%.
+We will continue to monitor the U.K. industry and market trends and the impact it may have on the Boots reporting unit.
+See note 6, goodwill and other intangible assets, to the Consolidated Financial Statements for additional information.